 4. Click the Save Changes button.

-Clicking the View button will take you to the affected interface's card, where you will see detailed information about the error.
+Click the View button to go to the affected interface's card, where you will see detailed information about the error.

 You can configure a DHCP server external to the DNA for more centralized management of client IP addresses.
-To activate this feature, select the DHCP Relay option below the desired LAN in the Networks pane shown in Figure 2.
+To activate this feature:

-A DHCP Relay field will appear on the LAN card.
-In the input box, Enter the IP address of the DHCP server you would like the DNA to use and click Save Changes.
+2. A DHCP Relay field will appear on the LAN card.
+In the input box, Enter the IP address of the DHCP server you would like the DNA to use, then click Save Changes.